A Bayesian approach to out-of-sample network reconstruction: DISCUSSION

 The dcGM accurately captures many structural features of real-world networks but relies on a point-wise, maximum-of-the-likelihood estimation procedure that offers no principled way to incorporate temporal dependencies: in other words, the dcGM can be employed to carry out an \emph{in-sample} network reconstruction.

+Related predictive tasks have been studied within the literature on temporal networks: a first example is provided by Temporal Exponential Random Graphs that, however, can be employed to predict future edges only in case a sequence of empirical networks with the same set of nodes is available for parameter estimation~\cite{Hanneke2010,Krivitsky2014}; other examples are provided by machine learning and embedding-based approaches that, however, operate under a richer informational regime than the one considered here, requiring fully observable past snapshots, stable representations of features, \emph{ad-hoc} mechanisms to handle nodes entering or leaving the system, validation procedures for tuning hyperparameters~\cite{lu_link_2011,Zhou_2021,santucci_missing_2026}.

-Building on the approach developed in~\cite{Peixoto2018PRXErrors,Peixoto2025PRXMDL,Young2020BayesianUnreliable}, our contribution addresses the problem of carrying out an \emph{out-of-sample} network reconstruction, by presenting a fully Bayesian framework to infer a network structure from a previous observation.
-As our tests reveal, our reconstruction procedure `self-sustains' itself, each predicted configuration becoming a reliable prior for inference at the subsequent step.
-In practice, after the lastly observed snapshot is used, no additional topological information is fed into the algorithm and the reconstruction is propagated forward in time solely through the posterior predictive distribution.
-Such an experiment probes the information-retention capability of the model: prediction errors are allowed to accumulate, while our procedure attempts to reconstruct future configurations at increasingly large temporal distances from the lastly observed topology.
-Observing that the model remains accurate under these conditions points out its capability of capturing structural regularities.
+Against this background, building on the approach developed in~\cite{Peixoto2018PRXErrors,Peixoto2025PRXMDL,Young2020BayesianUnreliable}, our contribution addresses the problem of carrying out an \emph{out-of-sample} network reconstruction, by presenting a fully Bayesian framework to infer a network structure from a previous observation.
+As our tests reveal, our reconstruction procedure is capable of `self-sustaining' itself, each predicted configuration becoming a reliable prior for inference at the subsequent step.
+In practice, after the lastly observed snapshot is used, no additional topological information is fed into the algorithm and the reconstruction is propagated forward in time solely through the posterior predictive distribution: such an experiment probes the information-retention capability of the model, as prediction errors are allowed to accumulate while our procedure attempts to reconstruct future configurations at increasingly large temporal distances from the lastly observed topology.